ianboucher/text-analyser/README.md

 - Use closures to capture state (e.g. valid input, word list, etc)
 - validate input function that can be used in composition
 - round function with the ability to specify precision
+- add some text above dropzone to help the user
+- improve typography of stats?

 # Getting Started